 The main ASMC tasks include the development of state policy for strategic planning and allocation of the airspace, defining of the structures for FUA, specifying rules and procedures for negotiation at pre-tactical level, rules for coordination between the civil and military ATS units at tactical level, etc.

 For conduction of activities, which create risks for the civil aviation, special use airspace structures are being designated, where aircraft flights are subject to restrictions.
 Such structures are prohibited, restricted, dangerous, temporary segregated and temporary reserved areas.
-Considering that most of these structures are organized for the needs of the military, the dynamic management of the airspace structures is conducted in close coordination between the designated by the state ANSP and the competent structures of the Ministry of Defence.
+Considering that most of these structures are organized for the needs of the military, the dynamic management of the airspace structures is conducted in close coordination between the designated by the state ANSP and the competent structures of the Ministry of Defense.

 The Pre-Tactical Level is conducted by Air Space Management Cell (AMC), which is a continuously acting, civil-military executive body of ASMC.